sti-web/singly-linked-list/readme.md

 ### push

-This function should add a node to the end of the SinglyLinkedList.
+This function should add a node at the end of the SinglyLinkedList.
 It should return the list so that the method can be chained.

 ### pop